Jul 10, 2019

 Luckily, there are some great funding opportunities out there which could help redress the balance!

-Female Founders Fund: Ignore the pink makeup and flowers on their homepage – this fund really does take female entrepreneurship seriously.
-They’ve an impressive portfolio of successful lady-led companies, and will back your idea all the way if they think it’s got legs.
+Ignore the pink makeup and flowers on their homepage – this fund really does take female entrepreneurship seriously.
+They have an impressive portfolio of successful woman-led companies, and will back your idea all the way if they think it’s got legs.